Typhoid conjugate vaccine

 The Typhoid Conjugate Vaccine (TCV) is a conjugate vaccine targeting typhoid fever, designed to provide long-term immunity.
 Unlike traditional vaccines, TCV combines polysaccharide antigens with a protein carrier, enhancing the immune response, especially in children.

 The primary goal of TCV is to prevent typhoid fever caused by Salmonella Typhi.
 This disease is particularly prevalent in developing countries and is usually transmitted through contaminated food and water.
-The introduction of TCV provides an important tool for controlling this disease.
+The introduction of TCV offers an important tool for controlling this disease.

 Types of Treatment and Mechanism